Jberczel/holdem/README.md

     puts hand1 > hand2             # => false
     puts hand2 < hand3             # => false
     puts [hand1, hand2, hand3].max # => Q♦ 6♦ 2♦ 6♣ 5♥ 6♠ T♦ -> Three of a Kind (trip 6s)

+## Usage

+Cards can be passed to the PokerHand constructor as a string of card representations or as an array of card objects.

+Face cards (ten, jack, queen, king, and ace) are represented by (T, J, Q, K, A).

+Suits (club, diamond, spade, heart) are represented by (c, d, s, h).

+    puts PokerHand.new('Ac 7d 4c Td Qc Qh Ks')     # => A♣ 7♦ 4♣ T♦ Q♣ Q♥ K♠ -> Pair of Qs

+    card1, card2 = Card.new('Ad'), Card.new('Ah')
+    puts PokerHand.new([card1, card2])             # => A♦ A♥ -> Pair of As

+There is also a Deck class to facilitate random poker hands:

+    deck  = Deck.new.shuffle!
+    cards = deck.deal(7)
+    hand  = PokerHand.new(cards)
+    puts hand    # => K♦ 5♣ 4♣ 8♣ J♠ 3♣ 7♦ -> K high

+A number of ranks can be asked about a hand:

+    hand.straight_flush?
+    hand.quads?           # or hand.four_of_a_kind?
+    hand.boat?            # or hand.full_house?
+    hand.flush?
+    hand.straight?
+    hand.trips?           # or hand.three_of_a_kind?
+    hand.two_pairs?
+    hand.pair?

+## TODO

+Build Simulations, players, table, chips, and game objects.

+Add methods to PokerRank for:

+    hand.open_ended?
+    hand.four_to_flush?
+    hand.gutshot?

 ## Contributing